kwaldenphd/python-conditional-statements-functions/README.md

 165. Instead when `i == 3` is true, the loop will skip over the final nested `print` statement and return to the beginning of the loop for a new iteration.

-<blockquote>Q25: Describe what would happen in each iteration of this loop.
+<blockquote>Q24: Describe what would happen in each iteration of this loop.
 How many iterations would it take for the <code>break</code> statement to come into effect?</blockquote>

-<blockquote>Q26: What is the endpoint for this loop, or when will this loop end?</blockquote>
+<blockquote>Q25: What is the endpoint for this loop, or when will this loop end?</blockquote>

 ## Additional Work With Loops

 166. The following lab notebook questions can use `for` or `while` loops, a variety of conditional statements and comparison operators, and other Python concepts covered thus far.

-### Lab Notebook Question 27
+### Lab Notebook Question 26

-Q27: Write a loop that prints out all numbers from 0 to 10.
+Q26: Write a loop that prints out all numbers from 0 to 10.
 Include your code + comments that document how the code works.

-### Lab Notebook Question 28
+### Lab Notebook Question 27

-Q28: Convert the following Python code to use a while loop instead of a for loop.
+Q27: Convert the following Python code to use a while loop instead of a for loop.
 Include your modified code with comments.

 ```Python
 numbers = [5, 4, 7, 0, 1]
 count   = 0